Skip to main content

 Lymph nodes

-For cancer that may have spread to lymph nodes, treatment may include the following:
+For cancer that may have spread to lymph nodes, treatment may include radiation therapy and/or surgery (neck dissection).

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-For information about the treatments listed below, see the Treatment Option Overview section.
+Learn about the treatments listed below in the Treatment Option Overview.

-• Surgery, if radiation therapy was used before.
+• surgery, if radiation therapy was used before

-• Surgery and/or radiation therapy, if surgery was used before.
+• surgery and/or radiation therapy, if surgery was used before

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.